-- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) - 4.14.a.2. peer-reviewed publication. ^(Outcome) - 4.14.a.2.a.
-All core faculty members must demonstrate significant contributions to the subspecialty of medical toxicology through scholarly activity. ^(Core) - 4.14.a.2.b.
-Each core physician faculty member must demonstrate at least one piece of scholarly activity per year, averaged over the past five years. ^(Core) - 4.14.a.2.c.
-There should be at least one scientific peer-reviewed publication for every two core physician faculty members per year, averaged over the previous five years. ^(Detail)
+- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+(Outcome) - 4.14.a.1.a.
+At least 50 percent of the core faculty members who are certified in endocrinology, diabetes, and metabolism by the ABIM or AOBIM (see Program Requirements 2.10.b.-c.) must annually engage in a variety of scholarly activities, as listed in Program Requirement 4.14.a.1.
+(Core)